International One Design Sailing Regatta 6.4. - 13.4.2013

 In case of emergencies forcing the use of engine propulsion it is mandatory to notify the jury as soon as possible of time, duration, speed, course and reason of engine propulsion.
-The jury will decide the ranking of the boat according to the circumstances and duration of engine use, for instance with an RDG in case of assistance in other yachts´emergencies, and likely with a DNF or DSQ in case of engine propulsion to solve own emergencies like grounding.
+The jury will decide the ranking of the boat according to the circumstances and duration of engine use, for instance with an RDG in case of assistance in other yachts´emergencies, or potentially with a DSQ in case of engine propulsion to solve own emergencies like grounding.

 The use of the engine to recharge boat batteries is permitted.

 Considering the long distance and possible long duration of the race, competing yachts are permitted to suspend racing, proceed under sail to a sheltered anchorage or port, and later join the race again.
 In such cases, engine use for propulsion is permitted, but only for maneuvering in ports and for anchoring maneuvers.

 During race suspension it is permitted to get technical assistance (e.g. from Safety Team, Sea Help, divers, sail makers, help from charterbase....) for restoring proper function of the yacht or crew.

 Yachts planning to suspend racing are obliged to notify the jury as soon as circumstances permit.

 10. Media and public relations:

 The Race is classified as Category C (according to ISAF Regulation 20).

 Advertising is allowed on sails, hull and railing.